Orange-OpenSource/a11y-guidelines/src/en/articles/watch-december-january-2025.md

 ## Others

-- Thoughts on generative AI and a11y): https://htmhell.dev/adventcalendar/2024/7/
+- Thoughts on generative AI and a11y: https://htmhell.dev/adventcalendar/2024/7/
-- Ai and a11y, we need humans with disabilities, period, strong opinion: https://ashleemboyer.com/blog/how-to-dehumanize-accessibility-with-ai
+- AI and a11y, we need humans with disabilities, period, strong opinion: https://ashleemboyer.com/blog/how-to-dehumanize-accessibility-with-ai